kostakarathana/Math-Problems/README.md

 ## What is this?

-This is just a public repository where I tinker around with smaller projects or try and code solutions to settle arguments, find solutions to class problems, or really anything.
-It's fairly disorganised, I just like to keep a running record of my more random code.
-It's also encouraging to look at some of my past code and see how far I have come!
+This is a repo where I just mess around with random things, not necessarily just math problems either.
+There's not much organisation to it, rather than just naming each mini-project.
+I like to see how I progress with my code, and it's cool to look back on some of my past coding!
+I don't do anything serious within these files, but rather tinker with random ideas/cool problems I see online.